Skip to main content

 • Package name, such as Tower A plaster work or Basement waterproofing

 If the subcontractor does not have GST registration, record that explicitly and confirm how billing will be handled by accounts before work starts.
 Do not leave it for the first bill.
+The same goes for PAN — without a PAN on file, tax must be deducted at 20% instead of the normal contractor rate, and that argument is better had before mobilization than after the first bill is held.

-2. Scope, inclusions, and exclusions
+2. Scope, inclusions, and exclusions#

 The scope section should be specific enough that a new site engineer can understand the agreement without asking the person who negotiated it.